 Who qualifies as a "competent authority"?

 Doctors of medicine, doctors of osteopathy, ophthalmologists, optometrists, psychologists, registered nurses, therapists, or professional staff of hospitals, institutions, and public or welfare agencies (such as educators, social workers, case workers, counselors, rehabilitation teachers, certified reading specialists, school psychologists, superintendents, or librarians).

 What does it mean to apply as an institution?

 What types of institutions are eligible?

 Institutions who serve individuals with qualifying conditions can have institutional accounts with TBS.
-These may include but are not limited to: schools for the blind, nursing homes, hospitals, and rehabilitation centers.
-Public or private schools may also apply to hold deposit collections; however, the students in public or private schools must be certified as eligible on an individual basis and must be the direct and only recipients of the materials and equipment.
+These may include but are not limited to: schools for the blind, public or private schools, nursing homes, hospitals, and rehabilitation centers.
+Students must be certified as eligible on an individual basis and must be the direct and only recipients of the materials and equipment.